National Assembly of Thailand

 The National Assembly of Thailand (Abrv: NAT; รัฐสภาไทย, lit.
 'Sabha of the Thai Rashtra', /th/) is the bicameral legislative branch of the government of Thailand.
 It convenes in the Sappaya-Sapasathan, Dusit District, Bangkok.

 The National Assembly was established in 1932 after the adoption of Thailand's first constitution, which transformed Thailand from an absolute monarchy to a constitutional monarchy.

-During the 2013 political crisis, the House of Representatives was dissolved by Prime Minister Yingluck Shinawatra who called for election on 2 February 2014 until it was nullified by the Constitutional Court.
+During the 2013 political crisis, the House of Representatives was dissolved by Prime Minister Yingluck Shinawatra who called for elections on 2 February 2014 until it was nullified by the Constitutional Court.
 After the 2014 coup d'état, the National Assembly was replaced by the military-backed, unicameral National Legislative Assembly according to the 2014 constitution.

 After the promulgation of the 2017 Constitution in April 2017, the National Assembly was reestablished but the constitution allowed the military National Legislative Assembly to temporarily remain in place until the National Assembly was formed following the 2019 general election.